Frequently asked questions about MCC's Scholars' Day

 Can high school students attend?

 Yes, we hope they will.
-Whether they have friends or family attending MCC, or simply want to see the quality of scholarship that MCC produces, high school students are very welcome to attend our Scholars' Day activities on Saturday.
+Whether they have friends or family attending MCC, or simply want to see the quality of scholarship that MCC produces, high school students are very welcome to attend our Scholars' Day activities.

 Where will it take place?